The damped stochastic wave equation on p.c.f. fractals: Convergence to equilibrium

 \section{Convergence to equilibrium}

-We conclude this paper with a brief discussion of the long-time behaviour of the solution $u$ to the SPDE \eqref{SPDE}.
+We conclude this paper with a brief discussion of the long-time behaviour of the solution $u$ to the SPDE \eqref{SWE}.
 We are interested in whether the solution ``settles down'' as $t \to \infty$ to some equilibrium measure.
-Intuitively, we expect this to be the case when the damping constant $\beta$ satisfies $\beta > 0$, i.e. positive damping.
+Intuitively, we expect this to be the case when the damping constant $\beta$ is positive.
 However the undamped case $\beta = 0$ is less clear.
-We will treat the undamped case first, and then we will identify the limit in the damped case.
-Throughout this section we will use the interpretation of the solution $u: [0,\infty) \to \Hcal$ as an $\Hcal$-valued process.
-Recall the series representation of $u$,
+In this case there is no dissipation of energy, so is the rate of increase of energy quantifiable?
+Note that in this section we use the term ``weak convergence'' in the probabilistic sense, \textit{not} in the functional analytic sense.